Eng-waadALqahtani/PredictI-project/README.md

-# PredictIQ - Digital Threat Fingerprint System
+# PredictAI - Digital Threat Fingerprint System

 A full-stack security system that detects and fingerprints digital threats using machine learning and behavioral analysis.